mathieudesch/black-scholes-merton/README.md

 ## Description

-The Stock Option Analyzer is a Python program designed to identify potentially underpriced stock options in the market.
+The Stock Option Analyzer is a Python program designed to identify potentially underpriced stock options in the American stock market.
 It uses the Black-Scholes-Merton model to calculate theoretical option prices and compares them with market prices.
+This could also be used to deduce the implied volatility of an option contract, camparing the theoretical price to the market price.
 It is designed to run off a GPU in order to utilize PyTorch's parallel processing so you can evaluate datasets quickly while maintaining accuracy.
 The program can analyze options for the entire S&P 500 index or for a specific stock, allowing users to find potential trading opportunities.
 In this version I used yfinance to make this program completely free and accessible to anyone but I HIGHLY reccomend using a paid API like Polygon.io for real time data that is often times much more reliable.

 Key features:
 - Analyze S&P 500 stocks or a specific stock